 Control Description Factory Click the button to restore the factory default settings.
-Also you can restore the factory defaults via the hardware RESET button (see the Back Panel section, page 19).
+Also you can restore the factory defaults via the hardware RESET button (see the Back Panel section, page 21).
 Backup Click the button to save the configuration (all settings of the router) to your PC or a USB storage connected to the router.
-See the Creating Configuration Backup section, page 285 for details on backup creation.
+See the Creating Configuration Backup section, page 337 for details on backup creation.
 Restore Click the button to select and upload a previously saved configuration file (all settings of the router) located on your PC or a USB storage connected to the router.
 To upload a configuration file from your PC, select the Local storage value from the File location drop-down list.
 Click the CHOOSE FILE button and follow the dialog box appeared.
 To upload a configuration file from a USB storage connected to the router, select the USB Storage value from the File location drop-down list.
 Then locate the needed configuration file.
-To do this, click the Search icon (Q) in the Path field.
+To do this, click the Search icon ( Q ) in the Path field.
 Then choose the needed file and click the SELECT button.
 To upload the configuration file, click the APPLY button.

-Control Description Save Click the button to save settings to the non-volatile memory.
-If the automatic save of the router's settings is disabled, save settings manually after you change the router's parameters.
-Otherwise the changes will be lost upon reboot of the router.
+Save Click the button to save settings to the non-volatile memory.
+The router saves changed settings automatically.
+If changed settings have not been saved automatically, a notification is displayed in the top right part of the page.
 Reboot Click the button to reboot the device.
 All unsaved changes will be lost after the device's reboot.